MP Polls: BJP Leans On Welfare Push, Modi's Draw Amid Headwinds In Chambal-Gwalior Region

 The BJP's decision to field three Union ministers, including heavyweight Narendra Singh Tomar, in the elections has already sparked the buzz that its leadership is looking beyond Chouhan in case the party retains power.
 Tomar is contesting from Dimani, one of the six assembly constituencies in Morena district.

-Scindia was seen as a major factor in the Congress' big win in the region and the BJP will hope that the presence of the 'maharaj' in its ranks will bring a change in its fortunes in the November 17 polls.
+The party has fielded four other Lok Sabha MPs among its candidates for 136 seats in four lists brought out so far while the Congress named 144 candidates in one go on Sunday.

-(We are on WhatsApp.
-To get latest news updates, Join our Channel.
-Click here)
+Scindia was seen as a major factor in the Congress' big win in the region in 2018 and the BJP will hope that the presence of the 'maharaj' in its ranks will make turn things around during the November 17 polls.